What is Edge Computing?

-The growth of linked devices such as smartphones, tablets, and gadgets, as well as the recent surge in online content consumption, may eventually overwhelm today’s centralised networks.
+The growth of linked devices such as smartphones, tablets, and gadgets, as well as the recent surge in online content consumption, may eventually overwhelm today’s centralized networks.
 According to the International Data Centre (IDC), there will be 55.7 billion connected devices worldwide by 2025, with 75% of them connected to an IoT platform.
 According to IDC forecasts, linked IoT devices would create up to 73.1 ZB data by 2025. (up from 18.3 ZB in 2019).
-While video surveillance and security will account for the majority of this data, industrial IoT applications will also contribute significantly increasing the need for cloud edge and edge IoT.
+While video surveillance and security will account for the majority of this data, industrial IoT applications will also contribute significantly, increasing the need for cloud edge and edge IoT.

-With such a surge in data, today’s centralised networks may eventually be swamped with traffic.
+With such a surge in data, today’s centralized networks may eventually be swamped with traffic.
 Edge computing attempts to address the impending data surge with a dispersed IT design that moves data centre investments onto the network periphery.

 What are the major benefits of edge computing?